Frequently Asked Questions

 Can I graduate with a Dogwood through the Grove (CVDL)?

 The Grove (CVDL) is a regular SD79 BC public school which employs licensed BC teachers and is entitled to issue BC Secondary school graduation diplomas (Dogwoods) to graduating students.
-The Grove (CVDL) graduates can participate in a full cap and gown graduation ceremony in June of each year.
+The Grove (CVDL) graduates can participate in a full cap and gown graduation ceremony each year in June.

 Can I take courses over the summer?